tzvetkoff/hashids.c/README.md

 ## Full Documentation

 A small C library to generate Youtube-like IDs from one or many numbers.
-Use __Hashids__ when you don't want to expose your database ids to the user.
+Use __Hashids__ when you don't want to expose your database IDs to the user.

-Read the full documentation at [http://hashids.org/c](http://hashids.org/c).
+Read more about the library at [http://hashids.org/c/](http://hashids.org/c/).

 ## Usage

-The C usage differs marginally than [JavaScript's](http://hashids.org/javascript/) or [Ruby's](http://hashids.org/ruby/) in the matter that everything is left for the user.
+The C usage differs marginally than [JavaScript's](http://hashids.org/javascript/) or [Ruby's](http://hashids.org/ruby/) in the matter that nothing is done (auto-magically) for you.
 You'll have to manually allocate and free all memory you need for encoding/decoding.
 The library itself will only allocate the `hashids_t` structure (the handle) on its own, and even then [you've got the power](#memory-allocation).